 Some companies distribute a dividend — a quarterly payment paid to stockholders for each stock they own — providing a stream of income to investors.
 In order to receive the dividend, you must own shares of the company before the ex-dividend date.
 If you purchase the stock on the ex-dividend date or later, you miss the cutoff, and won't receive that quarter's dividend.

 The record date is usually two days after the ex-dividend date and is when the company compiles a list of stockholders eligible to receive the dividend.
 These dates are available online through brokerage sites and some exchanges.
 If you own 200 shares, and the company pays a $1 dividend, you'll receive $200 per year in dividend income, $50 per quarter, for the time you own the shares.

-When a stock you own declines in value, dividends help offset some of the loss, or add to your total return if the stock price rises.
+When a stock you own declines in value, dividends help offset some of the loss or add to your total return if the stock price rises.
 A company can stop paying dividends at any time, leaving you without the income you have to come expect.
-For tax purposes, dividends are taxed as ordinary income, and, as of 2011, don't receive any preferential tax treatment.
+For tax purposes, most U.S. stock dividends are taxed at a lower rate than other income.

 - Corporate Monkey CPA: Taxes on Dividends & Capital Gains Under the Tax Cuts & Jobs Act

 - CNBC: Warren Buffett’s Three Best Investing Tips